Vladivostok: Transportation

 It is possible to get to Vladivostok from several of the larger cities in Russia.
 Regular flights to Seattle, Washington, were available in the 1990s but have been cancelled since.
-Vladivostok Air was flying to Anchorage, Alaska, from July 2008 to 2013, before its transformation into Aurora airline.Vladivostok is the starting point of Ussuri Highway (M60) to Khabarovsk, the easternmost part of Trans-Siberian Highway that goes all the way to Moscow and Saint Petersburg via Novosibirsk.
+Vladivostok Air flew to Anchorage, Alaska, from July 2008 until 2013, before being transformed into Aurora.Vladivostok is the starting point of Ussuri Highway (M60) to Khabarovsk, the easternmost part of Trans-Siberian Highway that goes all the way to Moscow and Saint Petersburg via Novosibirsk.
 The other main highways go east to Nakhodka and south to Khasan.

 Urban transportation

 On June 28, 1908, Vladivostok's first tram line was started along Svetlanskaya Street, running from the railway station on Lugovaya Street.
-On 9 October 1912, the first wooden carriages manufactured in Belgium entered service.
+On October 9, 1912, the first wooden carriages manufactured in Belgium entered service.
 Today, Vladivostok's means of public transportation include trolleybus, bus, tram, train, funicular and ferryboat.
 The main urban traffic lines are Downtown—Vtoraya Rechka, Downtown—Pervaya Rechka—3ya Rabochaya—Balyayeva, and Downtown—Lugovaya Street.

 In 2012, Vladivostok hosted the 24th Summit of the Asia-Pacific Economic Cooperation (APEC) forum.
 In preparation for the event, the infrastructure of the city was renovated and improved.
 Two giant cable-stayed bridges were constructed in Vladivostok, namely the Zolotoy Rog Bridge over Golden Horn Bay, and the Russky Bridge from the mainland to Russky Island, where the summit took place.
 The latter bridge is the longest cable-stayed bridge in the world.